+If ITU-R BT.2020 is used, then the Colour Primaries, Transfer Characteristics and Matrix Coefficients shall be signalled as defined in clause 5.1.3.

 5.4 H.265/HEVC 720p HD Operation Point

 5.4.1 Operation Point Identifier

-If all Representations in an Adaptation Set conforms to the elementary stream constraints for the H.265/HEVC 720p HD Operation Point as defined in clause 4.5.2 and the Adaptation Set conforms to the MPD signalling according to clause 5.4.2 and 5.4.4, and the Representations conform to the file format constraints in clause 5.4.3, then the @profiles parameter in the Adaptation Set may signal conformance to this operation point by using "urn:3GPP:video:op:h265-720p-HD".
+If all Representations in an Adaptation Set conforms to the elementary stream constraints for the H.265/HEVC 720p HD Operation Point as defined in clause 4.5.2 and the Adaptation Set conforms to the MPD signalling according to clause 5.4.2 and 5.4.4, and the Representations conform to the file format constraints in clause 5.4.3, then the @profiles parameter in the Adaptation Set may signal conformance to this Operation Point by using "urn:3GPP:video:op:h265-720p-HD".

 5.4.2 MPD Signalling

-Editor’s note: details are tbd, see TR26.949, clause 8
+The requirements as defined in clause 5.1.2 shall apply.
+In addition, the conditions in 5.4.3 shall apply.

 5.4.3 File Format Signalling

-Editor’s note: details are tbd, see TR26.949, clause 8
+The requirements as defined in clause 5.1.3 shall apply.
+In addition, the following shall apply:

+It shall conform to HEVCSampleEntry (‘hvc1’) or HEVCSampleEntry (‘hev1’) as defined in ISO/IEC 14496-15 [9];

+If HEVCSampleEntry (‘hev1’) is used the following requirements apply:

+If the sample is a Sync Sample, all parameter sets needed for decoding that sample shall be included in the sample itself.

+If the sample is at the start of a Segment or a Subsegment, (i.e. a random access point position) that is not a Sync Sample, all parameter sets needed for decoding that sample occur in one of the samples between the starting point and that sample inclusive.

+The video track shall be encoded using the requirements and recommendations for H.265/HEVC 720p HD Operation Point as defined in clause 4.5.2.

 5.4.4 Adaptation Set Constraints

-Editor’s note: details are tbd, see TR26.949, clause 8
+The requirements as defined in clause 5.1.3 shall apply.
+In addition, the following shall apply:

+@maxWidth shall be set to 1280 and @maxHeight shall be set to 720.

+The @codecs parameter shall be set to hev1.1.2.L93.B0 or hvc1.1.2.L93.B0,